 Note: If a pupil indicates that they wish to make an allegation of abuse, it is recommended that the person to whom the allegation is being made, be accompanied by one other person.

-- deal with any allegation of abuse in a sensitive and competent way through listening to and facilitating the child to tell about the problem, rather than interviewing the child about details of what happened.
+- It is important to deal with any allegation of abuse or neglect in a sensitive and competent way through listening to and facilitating the child to tell about the problem, rather than interviewing the child about details of what happened.
 Disclosures of abuse must be dealt with sensitively and professionally.

-- not question the child unless the nature of what he is saying is unclear.
-Leading questions should be avoided.
+- Ask questions for clarification only.
+Do not ask leading questions .
 Open, non-specific questions should be used such as “Can you explain to me what you mean by that”

 - check out the concerns with the parents/guardians before making a report unless doing so would endanger the child